 The look and feel of an iMIS RiSE website comprises the general page layout, colors, graphics, and fonts used for all rendered pages in the website.
-This look and feel is defined by the design's master page and theme.
-Master pages and themes are basic elements of ASP.NET websites, and detailed information about developing and customizing master pages and themes can be found in Microsoft developer resources for ASP.NET development such as the Microsoft Developer Network.
+This look and feel is defined by the design's template and theme.
+Templates and themes are basic elements of ASP.NET websites, and detailed information about developing and customizing templates and themes can be found in Microsoft developer resources for ASP.NET development such as the Microsoft Developer Network.

-- If you want to customize one of the out-of-the-box themes, we recommend that you start with a copy, so that your changes are preserved when you upgrade.
-See Copying a website theme for more information.
+If you want to customize one of the out-of-the-box themes, we recommend that you start with a copy, so that your changes are preserved when you upgrade.
+For more information, see Using out-of-the-box themes.

 Navigation areas are special ASI-developed controls used in master pages that create automated lists of navigation links.
 All ASI-developed master pages are designed to support the four default navigation areas and the breadcrumb area shown in the following diagram, but you can define up to 30 navigation areas in the system and add the corresponding elements to support those navigation areas to any master page.